Skip to main content

 Workflow

-1. Create an Azure live-environment connection.
+1. Create an Azure Cloud sync connection.

 2. Scope it to the right subscription or resource groups.